Abhay3292/AI-ML/README.md

 # AI-ML
-Projects that I worked on for ML hands-on
+Projects that I worked on for GenAI hands-on